-dimensional arrangement of buildings,

-types, scales and heights constitute the fundamental elements of the built environment that define what a particular area is.
-These characteristics will vary considerably in each design
+Built form refers to the three-dimensional arrangement of buildings, and blocks.
+The layouts, forms, types, scales and heights constitute the fundamental elements of the built environment that define what a particular area is.
+These characteristics will vary considerably in each design code area type.